This year's favorite fish

 Re-writing the old tired playbook of fishing as achievement and productive time in favor of something more curious and explorational.

-Whether you're completely new to fly fishing or looking to improve your skills, this directory of all the main learning posts on Current Flow State has everything you need to be successful on the water.
+Whether you're completely new to fly fishing or looking to improve your skills, this directory of all the main articles from Current Flow State has everything you need to learn about fly fishing, and be successful on the water.

 Impressions, insights, and lessons-learned when an Intro to Fly Fishing alum takes her first guided float trip in Montana